 - Spinach goes next.
 The heat is off at this point and the residual heat in the pan will wilt the spinach.
 By doing this, the spinach will still retain some of it’s beautiful green colour.

-- Add cooked cod fillets back to the pot of curry.
+- Add cooked cod fillets back to the curry.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!